HYPERADRENOCORTICISM or "CUSHING'S DISEASE"

 If pituitary Cushing’s disease is not treated, symptoms usually gradually worsen with time.
 Severe skin inflammation as in the pictures below, liver dysfunction, strokes due to high blood pressure, recurrent urinary tract infections and tremendous excessive urination are all possible.
 Many older dogs with mild Cushing’s don’t live long enough to develop all these symptoms and die of something else with their Cushing’s symptoms still very mild.
 Dogs that are diagnosed when they are middle aged have more time for serious signs to develop.
 We generally sit down and have a conversation about risks, benefits and costs of treatment, to decide whether to treat and when.

 Cushing’s caused by an adrenal tumor can develop serious symptoms much earlier on.
 Adrenal tumors are generally much faster growing and cancerous than pituitary tumors.
 Time is of the essence if surgical removal is to be curative, which is why we push you to do the diagnostic testing early on to know for sure which type we are dealing with.

 Please let us know if you have any questions about this disease.
 We want to make sure you understand it before making a decision as to treatment for your pet.

-The top row of pictures below (see printer version -link above) shows the usual progression of Cushing’s disease.
+The top row of pictures here shows the usual progression of Cushing’s disease.
 The coat gets thinner and thinner, the skin becomes dry and thin like tissue paper and the abdomen begins to look distended.
 Not every case presents like this, however, and not all affected dogs are the typical small breeds.
 The bottom pictures are of a Labrador retriever who developed high blood pressure and a severe skin disease called calcinosis cutis due to Cushing’s.